 Our solution works 24/7 using the processes learned from staff and automates full functions, quickly taking on new tasks over time.
 If complexities arise, our in-house team of RCM experts are notified to triage the problem.
 They resolve it in real-time while our solution learns from the actions they take.
 RCM operations continue uninterrupted.
 Continuous learning is built in, providing peace of mind, always.

 Unified Automation greatly reduces the amount of low-value and high-volume repetitive tasks revenue cycle teams have to manage manually.
 This frees up staff to work at their top of license and drive greater improvements in overall revenue cycle performance at a significantly reduced cost.

 Our platform provides revenue cycle leaders with the infrastructure they need to enable their teams to successfully achieve consistently high rates of first pass claims payment.

-Christian Carlson is a director of sales at AKASA and has more than 20 years of senior leadership experience in the healthcare, IT, and consulting arena within the revenue cycle, operations management, clinical, and digital health verticals.
-Previously, he was a partner at Advisory Board and vice president at McKesson.
+Christian Carlson is a managing director at AKASA.
+He has more than 25 years of senior leadership experience in the healthcare, IT, and consulting arena within the revenue cycle, operations management, clinical, and digital health verticals.
+Carlson is responsible for helping institutions apply evidence-based improvement strategies, with a concentration in improving financial performance, impacting revenue and cash flow, and supporting overall margin enhancement.
+Previously, he was a partner at the Advisory Board and vice president at McKesson.